 In 2010 and 2011, the Colville Confederated Tribes Tribal Health Programs worked with Native CARS to strengthen child passenger safety awareness with Native American caregivers.
 Tribal Health employees provided more than 12 two-hour basic car seat educational classes to four different tribal communities.

 These classes were instrumental in getting child passenger safety awareness at the forefront of the community’s mind.
 Over 100 participants completed this 2-hour class and received a free car seat as an incentive.
-As a result of positive feedback from participants in this class and an aggressive media campaign (add link to media section) on the Colville Reservation, a child passenger safety seat law was proposed for the reservation and enacted in August of 2011.
+As a result of positive feedback from participants in this class and an aggressive media campaign on the Colville Reservation, a child passenger safety seat law was proposed for the reservation and enacted in August of 2011.